Noodles2915/Rmsn_Blog/README_EN.md

 - `users/` — user app (forms, views, urls).
 - `templates/` — global templates.

+For Chinese readers, see: [readme.md](readme.md)

+## Rate limiting (verification emails)

+The project applies multi-layer rate limiting for verification email requests to mitigate abuse:

+- Per-email cooldown: 60 seconds (checked on client and server).
+- Per-IP limit: default 10 sends per hour (server-side).
+When exceeded the endpoint returns HTTP 429 and a `retry_after` field indicating seconds to wait.

+If you need stronger or distributed rate limiting (e.g. Redis-backed counters or external rate-limit services), extend `send_verification_code` to use a shared cache or Redis.

 If you want, I can also:
 - Pin exact package versions in `requirements.txt` for reproducible installs,
 - Add a `Dockerfile` and `docker-compose.yml` for local development,